 - Alaska – Staple variety introduced in the late 1800s.
 Plants are about 2-3′ tall.
 Pods are 2-3 inches long with smooth light green peas.

 - Lincoln– Also known as the Homesteader., excellent flavor and does well in cool climates.

 - Kelvedon Wonder Garden Pea – Super early dwarf type that produces early.
-Perfect variety for container planting that produces a heavy crop of small sweet peas.
+A perfect variety for a container planting that produces a heavy crop of small sweet peas.

 - Little Marvel – Also known as the American Wonder. an English variety with pods that are about 3-4 inches

 Pea Planting & Growing Guide

 - Soil Temperature: 40-75°F (4-24°C), germinates best at around 75°F (24°C)

 - Sow Outdoors: As soon as soil can be turned and worked over; late summer for a fall crop